 What is OneDrive?

 OneDrive is a cloud-based service for you to store your personal files.
 Only you have access to it.
-So, you can work on your own stuff there and if you want to share it you can, but the default is privacy.
-OneDrive is a mechanism to both have your own personal storage area as well as synchronize some of the content from SharePoint on the local computer so that you're able to work with it, whether you're offline, traveling or even if you just want to work with it a little fast.
-You can also find out more about the key capabilities/differences in OneDrive vs OneDrive for Business.
+So, you can work on your own stuff there and if you want to share it you can, but all files are set to private by default.
+OneDrive is a mechanism to both have your own personal storage area in the cloud as well as synchronize some of the content from SharePoint on the local computer so that you're able to work with it, whether you're offline, traveling or even if you just want to work with it a little fast.
+You can also find out more about the key capabilities/differences between OneDrive vs OneDrive for Business.

 When and when not to use OneDrive?